1m1-github/ASABurn/README.md

 # ASABurn
-## A burn address for any ASA for Algorand
+## A burn address for any ASA on Algorand

 ### Easy to use
 Just send your ASA tokens to
 testnet: IWWAGEIEFLD4PNZWB2CYPBDM27QSKXMWBQQQUJHVLCDXE6JMA3GXJQHV7E
 mainnet: *not deployed yet*

 ASABurn is a smart contract that keeps all tokens locked forever.
 The smart contract can also never be changed.